-Thanks to a handful of creative poster artists and their large fan group that immediately generated, many rock concert posters of the late 1960s today are rightfully considered art, rather than mere advertisements.
+Thanks to a handful of creative poster artists and their large fan groups, many rock concert posters of the late 1960s that today are rightfully considered art, rather than mere advertisements, their most intriguing aspect then and now were the posters’ strong display of psychedelic arrangements, drug-influenced ways of perceiving shapes, names and graphic objects.

-Their most intriguing aspect then and today were the poster’s strong display of psychedelic arrangements, drug-influenced ways of perceiving shapes, names and graphic objects.
-That is, the artistic effort that was made to have a poster appear like an LSD-influenced vision.
-Which explains the choice of unusual colors, extra-large typesetting and use of objects on the brink of losing their shapes.
+That is, the artistic effort that was made to have a poster appear like an LSD-influenced vision, which explains the choice of unusual colors, extra-large typesetting and use of objects almost losing their shape.

 Some exceptional graphic artists such as Victor Moscoso, Wes Wilson, Bonnie Maclean, Rick Griffin, Lee Conklin and Alton Kelley invented and refined the style, hence they receive much attention in the various chapters of Dreams Unreal.